Lyasikzzz/rsschool-cv/cv.md

 ## **About Me**

-I am a novice software developer and tester who wants to learn and develop in the IT field.
+I am an aspiring software developer and tester who wants to learn and develop in the field of information technology.
+Graduated from the Belarusian National Technical University in 2020 with a degree in Teacher-Programmer.

 ## Skills